DanielJean007/RPI_LIRC_NodeJS-Project/README.md

     Using the scripts:
     2.1 - recordIR
-      This script used mode2 built-in function from LIRC to record the RAW data from a remote control.
+      This script used 'mode2' built-in function from LIRC to record the RAW data from a remote control.
-      This is so, for some remote controls I tested had such a lengthy encoding that they could not be recorded using the simple 'irrecord' function.
+      This is so, for some remote controls I tested had such a lengthy encoding.
+      Then, I had to use 'mode2' function instead of 'irrecord' function.

       To use the script type:
         ./recordIR name_of_command
       After that just follow the instructions that will pop up.

-      - If the result is 'name_of_command recorded graciously.' you'll be set and able to see the new command when typing: irsend list '' ''
+      - The expected result is 'name_of_command recorded graciously.'
+      That means you'll be set and able to see the new command when typing: irsend list '' ''

       - If the result is 'Couldn't record command.'
 It's because no data was acquired.